mehmetoguzderin/UD_Old_Turkish/README.md

 This treebank's corpus consists of texts of Turkic script or sentences that are trivially convertible.
 Trivially convertible is defined as follows: the transliterated sentence is from a collection written before the 19th century, or closely matches Turkic-script sentences' structure and semantics.
 For Turkic script texts, the letter variate choice must match the original.
-Interpretations have "Ahmet Bican Ercilasun, Türk Kağanlığı ve Türk Bengü Taşları, Dergâh Yayınları." as the basis.
+"Ahmet Bican Ercilasun, Türk Kağanlığı ve Türk Bengü Taşları, Dergâh Yayınları." is the basis of word segmentation and understanding for Old Turkish texts in this work.

 # Genres